 On January 30, 2008, the commission adopted a revision to the SIP modifying the existing maintenance plan for CO in El Paso.
 This revised maintenance plan replaced the maintenance plan submitted in January 2006, amending the previously submitted CO redesignation request.
 The EPA proposed approval of the redesignation request and maintenance plan and the associated motor vehicle emissions budget in the Federal Register (73 FR 45162) on August 4, 2008.
-The proposal was a direct final, effective October 3, 2008.
+The effective date of the approval was October 3, 2008.

 CO Designation Under the 1990 Federal Clean Air Act (FCAA) Amendments

 A portion of El Paso was designated moderate nonattainment for CO upon enactment of the FCAA amendments of 1990.